plast-lab/doop/README.md

     $ DOOP_HOME>./bin/doop -p /path/to/file.properties

-When the `-p` (or `--properties`) option is given, all other options are ignored.
+You can also override the options from a properties file with options from the command line.
+For example:

+    $ DOOP_HOME>./bin/doop -p /path/to/file.properties --jre 1.6

+The only exceptions are (a) the name of the analysis and (b) the jars of the analysis, which should be contained in the properties file.
 Please consult the `doop.properties` file which offers a skeleton of the properties file supported by doop.

 To create the `doop.properties` file you should issue the following: